Continuous limits of large plant-pollinator random networks and some applications: Stochastic individual-based model with species interactions

 \subsection{Description of the plant-pollinator community}

-\tvc{We consider $n$ and $m$ plant and pollinator species, respectively.
-Each plant specie is characterized by a trait $x\in [0,1]$ and each pollinator specie by a trait $y\in[0,1]$}.
-For $i\in \{1,\dots,n\}=\lbrac 1, n\rbrac$ and $j\in \{1,\dots,m\}=\lbrac 1, m\rbrac$, we respectively denote $x^i$ and $y^j$ the trait of the plant species $i$ and of the pollinator species $j$.
-These traits can represent for instance their degree of generalism, \textit{i.e.} their tendency to interact with a large number of other species: a species is considered as generalist when its trait ($x^i$ or $y^j$) is close to $1$, or specialist when it is close to $0$.
+We consider $n$ and $m$ plant and pollinator species, respectively.
+Each plant species is characterized by a trait $x\in [0,1]$ and each pollinator species by a trait $y\in[0,1]$.
+For $i\in \{1,\dots,n\}=\lbrac 1, n\rbrac$ and $j\in \{1,\dots,m\}=\lbrac 1, m\rbrac$, we respectively denote by $x^i$ and $y^j$ the traits of the plant species $i$ and of the pollinator species $j$.
+These traits can represent for instance their degrees of generalism, \textit{i.e.} their tendencies to interact with a large number of other species: a species is considered as generalist when its trait ($x^i$ or $y^j$) is close to $1$, or specialist when it is close to $0$.